Delhi has received 57 lakh Covid vaccine doses against 2.94 crore needed: Sisodia | Politics

 - India

-Deputy Chief Minister Manish Sisodia alleged on Monday that the Centre pressured officials in Delhi to publish advertisements in newspapers thanking it for providing free Covid vaccines for all from June 21, while the city has got only 57 lakh doses so far against the 2.94 crore needed.
+Deputy Chief Minister Manish Sisodia accused the Centre on Monday of pressuring officials in Delhi to publish advertisements in newspapers, thanking it for providing free Covid vaccines for all from June 21, while the city has got only 57 lakh doses so far against the 2.94 crore needed.

-He also said the Centre will supply only 15 lakh Covid vaccine doses to Delhi in July and at this rate, it will take around 16 more months to inoculate the city's entire population.
+He also said the Centre will supply only 15 lakh Covid vaccine doses to Delhi in July and at this rate, it will take around 16 more months to inoculate the entire population of the city.

-Sisodia said several BJP-ruled states have published advertisements in newspapers, thanking the Centre for providing free Covid vaccines for all aged above 18 years from June 21.
+Sisodia said several BJP-ruled states such as Uttar Pradesh, Uttarakhand and Karnataka have published advertisements in newspapers, thanking the Centre for providing free Covid vaccines for all aged above 18 years from June 21.

+Had the Centre spent this money on procuring vaccines, the Covid crisis in the country could have been managed in a better way, he said.

 ''I got to know that not a single free vaccine has been supplied to Delhi for use beyond June 21,'' Sisodia said.